 Is it okay to pause from tithing during tough financial times?

 No place in Scripture is that suggested or mentioned.
 Tithing is a way of maintaining the principle: God is first in my life.
 Many who’ve taken a break from tithing because of debt have commented how their finances only grew worse by not tithing.

 Tithing was created for your benefit (Mal.
 3:6-12).

 Are tithes the same as offerings?

-Absolutely not!
-The tithe is a mandated payment representing 10 percent of your income.
-Offerings are any gift you determine and can be given towards a building fund, the poor, missions, or any other expression of thanks in your devotion to God (2 Cor.
+This is a great question.
+The tithe is a command representing 10 percent of our income.
+Offerings are any gift we determine and can be given towards a the poor, missions, a special church project or any other expression of thanks in your devotion to God (2 Cor.
 9:6-8).

 What happens if I want to give beyond a tithe?

 That’s great!
 Learning to live well beneath your means is a wonderful way of safeguarding your heart against greed.
 It is also a great way of providing additional support to the spreading of the gospel of Jesus Christ (Matt.
 6:21).

 What are some reasons people give for not tithing?

 "I can’t afford to tithe."
 "God doesn’t need my money."
 "My church seems to be doing fine."
 "I don’t see the benefit of tithing."
 Until people learn that generosity is the heartbeat of God and the DNA of His children, they will always find a reason not to give.
 Giving is a huge step of faith that starts in the heart.
 We launched this 90-Day Tithe Challenge so that our Freedom Church family can experience God’s willingness to bless them at His invitation to “Test Me”, as found in Malachi 3:10.